30350n/tht-frames/README.md

 It also uses a different dac than the original, because it isn't available as a DIP package.

+## Panels

+Be sure to check out my [printable-instruments](https://github.com/30350n/printable-instruments) repository, which contains pcb panels for several Mutable Instuments modules including Frames.
+That being said, any third-party panels should also fit with these boards.

 ## How to use

 ### Quickstart